kontent-ai/management-sdk-net/README.md

 - ![SourceLink confirmation dialog](/.github/assets/allow_sourcelink_download.png)

-**Now you are able to debug the source code of our library without needing to download the source code manually!**
+**Now you are able to debug the source code of our library without having to download it manually!**

 ## Further information